-RACF4.1 ► C Our RACF staff acquire, store, administer, supply and dispose of medicines, samples and medical consumables in accordance with manufacturers' directions and relevant laws.
+RACF4.1 ➤ C Our RACF staff acquire, store, administer, supply and dispose of medicines, samples and medical consumables in accordance with manufacturers' directions and relevant laws.

-RACF4.1▶D Our RACF has a least one staff member who has primary responsibility for the management of medicines.
+RACF4.1 ➤ D Our RACF has at least one staff member who has primary responsibility for the management of medicines.

-RACF4.1▶E Our RACF care team assess residents' adherence with their treatment, and potential barriers to adherence.
+RACF4.1▶E Our RACF care team assesses residents' adherence with their treatment and potential barriers to adherence.

-RACF4.1 F Our RACF communicates medicine management processes with GPs and the RACF care team.
+RACF4.1 F Our RACF communicates medicine management processes with GPs and the RACF care team

 When residents understand the reason for taking medicines and the benefits and risks associated with particular medicines, they can make informed decisions about their treatment and will be more likely to follow the recommended treatment plan.
-Research has shown that good communication between the GP, RACF care team, and resident and guardian(s) / carer(s) during the initial prescribing of medications can improve adherence by residents.
-(38)
+Research has shown that good communication between the GP, RACF care team, the resident and/or the resident's guardian/s, substitute decision maker/s and/or carer/s during the initial prescribing of medications can improve adherence by residents.38

 Practitioners who have access to current information about medicines can implement best practice prescribing.
-Reviewing medicines and having an up to date medicine list for residents reduces the risk of errors being made when prescribing or referring.
-It also provides opportunity to assess the resident's adherence to the medicine and provide adherence support where necessary, and to assess whether the resident is experiencing side effects.
-(39)
+Reviewing medicines and having an up-to-date medicine list for residents reduces the risk of errors being made when prescribing or referring.
+It also provides opportunity to assess the resident's adherence to the medicine and provide adherence support where necessary, and to assess whether the resident is experiencing side effects.39